 - Extract the product tar file to create the installation directory: % tar xvf .tar.

 - Run the script ./Setup from the extraction location.
 Note: Do not double-click on the file in the file browser and select Run in Terminal, or the post-installer will start and then exit as soon as the terminal window closes.

 - After the setup program finishes, the post-installer starts.
-The post-installer integrates the ArcGIS Runtime SDK for Qt with your installation of the Qt Framework and Qt Creator by copying files to locations within those install locations.
+The post-installer integrates the ArcGIS Runtime SDK for Qt with your installation of the Qt Framework and Qt Creator.
 Choose the Qt components you want to configure.
 Choose only components that are installed on your computer.
 For each component you choose, provide a path to the component.
 For Qt Creator, use the path to the Qt Creator app.
 For Qt Framework installations, use the path to the qmake executable in the Qt Framework's install location.
 Please note that the post-installer needs read/write access to ~/.config

 - Add the path to the ArcGIS Runtime for Qt library files to the environment variable LD_LIBRARY_PATH.
 The path is <install location>/arcgis/runtime_sdk/<sdk version>/sdk/linux/<platform>/lib.
 You can do this in your Qt Creator project settings, or by setting the LD_LIBRARY_PATH environment variable before starting Qt Creator.

 - If you want to run offline geoprocessing tasks in your C++ app, install Local Server by following the steps at Local Server.

 - If you want to use StreetMap Premium data in your app, download the regions you want, as described in Add StreetMap Premium data.

 - If your app uses grid-based transformations, download supporting Projection Engine files from the downloads page on developers.arcgis.com.

 - If your app displays ENC layers, download the hydrography directory from the downloads page on developers.arcgis.com.

 Configuring kits and projects